Murder of Eve Carson: Perpetrators

 Both Atwater and Lovette have extensive criminal histories.
 Lovette's criminal record includes convictions for drug possession, larceny, breaking and entering, and felony possession of a firearm.
 At the time of Carson's murder, he was on probation for breaking into a house.
-In a 2014 opinion issued by the Court of Appeals of North Carolina, the Court wrote that Lovette has “a lengthy juvenile record that exhibits a pattern of escalation of criminal activity.”
+In a 2014 opinion, the Court of Appeals of North Carolina wrote that Lovette has “a lengthy juvenile record that exhibits a pattern of escalation of criminal activity”.

 Atwater had previously been convicted of several crimes, including possession of marijuana with intent to sell, trespassing, robbery, and assault.
-In February 2005 he received three years probation after being convicted of breaking into a home.
-In June 2006 a police officer investigating a burglary confiscated a handgun from him.
-Atwater plead guilty to possessing a firearm while on probation and was sentenced to more time on probation.
+In February 2005, he received three years' probation after being convicted of breaking into a home.
+In June 2006, a police officer investigating a burglary confiscated a handgun from him.
+He pleaded guilty to possessing a firearm while on probation and was sentenced to more time on probation.

-On February 20, 2008, he was arrested for carrying a gun while on probation but was released on a $10,000 bond and was set to appear in court on March 3.
+On February 20, 2008, Atwater was arrested for carrying a gun while on probation but was released on a $10,000 bond and was set to appear in court on March 3.
 The case was assigned to the wrong courtroom and the hearing was reassigned to March 31.

 Memorial and funeral

 On March 6, 2008, at 3 p.m., UNC's Chancellor James Moeser spoke to the student body on the central quad, Polk Place, and at 7 p.m. students organized a candlelight vigil in the Pit, a sunken plaza near the student union building.
 The service included singing by three student a cappella groups and a slideshow of photos of Carson.
 Hundreds of people attended Carson's funeral in Athens on March 9, including Moeser, who said that Carson was "truly a gift to Chapel Hill."

 In honor of Carson, the North Carolina men's and women's basketball teams wore a black badge on their jersey that read "EVE" for the remainder of their seasons.

 On March 8, 2008, before the start of the Carolina–Duke men's basketball game, there was a moment of silence in Carson's honor.

-Carson's dual-major bachelor's degree was posthumously awarded—for the first time in the University's history—to her surviving family (parents and brother) at the May 2008 UNC graduation ceremony she would have attended had she lived.
+Carson's dual-major bachelor's degree was posthumously awarded—for the first time in the university's history—to her surviving family (parents and brother) at the May 2008 UNC graduation ceremony she would have attended had she lived.
 She was posthumously awarded the General Alumni Association of UNC's 2009 Distinguished Young Alumni Award.